roualdes/bridgestan/python/docs/languages/c-api.rst

 --------

 The following are the C functions exposed by the BridgeStan library in ``bridgestan.h``.
 These are wrapped in the various high-level interfaces.
+An example calling these functions from pure-C can be found in the ``c-example/`` subdirectory of the repository.

 These functions are actually implemented in C++, see :doc:`../how-it-works` for more details.